-Music of the 2000s - Pressure, Intimacy & the Sound of a Changing World
+Music of the 2000s - Fragmentation, Pressure, and the New Music Economy

 A calm, human listening journey through the music of the 2000s.
-Daniel and Annabelle explore pop pressure, hip-hop centrality, fragile voices and private listening culture.
+Daniel and Annabelle explore digital disruption, pop pressure, hip-hop centrality, private listening, and a decade that changed how music moved.

-Music of the 2000s - Pressure, Intimacy & the Sound of a Changing World
+Music of the 2000s - Fragmentation, Pressure, and the New Music Economy

-In this 68-minute conversation, Daniel and Annabelle explore a decade that reorganized the past instead of erasing it.
+In this 68-minute conversation, Daniel and Annabelle explore a decade shaped by digital

 What You'll Discover